Strongpreneur#Business Growth Strategies

 The details entered in the journal would include the following:

-Some of the use to which the journal can be put to include the following, the purchase of a fixed asset, the correction of errors, making opening entries and some other kind of transfers information contained in the general ledger.
+Some of the use to which the journal can be put to include the following, the purchase of a fixed asset, the correction of errors, making opening entries and some other kind of transfer information contained in the general ledger.

 No matter how sophisticated the journal is it must conform to the essentials shown above.
 Where computers are used the display may not accord with what is shown above but the information content is still the same.

 The cashbook is a unique book because it doubles as a book of prime entry as well as a ledger.
 The cashbook is divided into two parts.
-The left side of the cashbook records debit transactions and the right side records credit transaction.
+The left side of the cashbook records debit transactions and the right side records credit transactions.

 Generally, when a business grows large it may engage in a lot of cash transactions such that if they are recorded in the cash book, it may clog the main cash book with lots of details.
 To avoid this is a petty cash book is created.